Phacoemulsification: Prechopping

 Cracking or prechop is sometimes used to break up the cataract before emulsification for more efficient fragment emulsification.
 Several methods can be used, based on the choice of instruments available and preference of the surgeon.
 Some are simple and do not require special or expensive equipment.
 In some methods a second steel instrument called a "chopper" is used from a side port (auxiliary incision) to help with breaking the nucleus into smaller pieces.
 The cataract is usually broken into two or four pieces before each piece is emulsified and aspirated.

 The use of a modified cytostome with a Nagahara chopper is well suited to moderate density nuclei, and with experience can be used for soft or hard nuclei and through small pupils, but is less suitable for brunescent cataracts and loose capsules with zonular dialysis.

 Other methods include bimanual twin instruments approaches for counter chopping, such as use of a cross-action cracking forceps, two modified cystotomes for middle prechop, the Fukasaku hydrochopping cannula, the Escaf ultrasonic ultrachopper, and the femtosecond laser.
 These prechop techniques allow surgeons to bypass the sculpting and chopping steps to fracture the nucleus, but require additional special instruments.

 The ultrachopper is an ultrasonically powered blade similar to a phacoemulsifier needle but with a flattened blade which can be attached to the phaco handpiece.
 The mechanical action of the blade is augmented by the vibrations to cut hard and fibrous nuclear material easily.
-Tips van be selected to suit the cataract hardness.
+Tips can be selected to suit the cataract hardness.